cedric-kiama-wachira/Software-Engineering/README.md

     Prometheus Certified Associate (PCA)
 -------lB SAME REGION
-Getting the Network and Firewall plus DNS settings Correct Installed K8s - need to fix Cilium
+Getting the Network and Firewall plus DNS settings Correct Installed K8s - need to fix Ciliuim
--- sTILL FIXINg Cilium
+--Now there is an issue with a